 TR Clubhouse is a blog series on our website highlighting the different clubs and organizations around campus.
-This issues club is the Asian Pacific American Resource Center, APARC for short!
-Andrea Carvajal interviewed the resource center.
+This issues club is the Women Gender and Queer Studies Student Association, WGQSSA for short!
+Andrea Carvajal interviewed Leaonaa, the club’s Co-President.

 Q: Tell us a little bit about your organization?

 A: We are a student group that centers community building and activism on campus.
 As the student association for the Women and Gender & Queer Studies Department we hope to create a community beyond the classroom for students interested in issues discussed in the Feminist and Queer centered classes.